Introduction and Background

 - Initiating projects and partnerships that would serve to improve the quality of life for Boiseans

 Over the last 17 years, the Westside District has seen considerable progress and forward movement on these goals and objectives.
 The plan that originally inspired the district formation still rings true today.
-It continues to encourage conversation and to re-imagine what is possible in the next seven years before the district closes.
+It continues to encourage conversation and to re-imagine what is possible before the district closes in 2026.
 After significant stakeholder outreach and meetings, Capital City Development Corporation identified the need to adjust the Westside District’s boundaries to further the district’s objectives and continue meeting the future needs of the area.

 Amending Boundaries, Assisting the Community

-While the proposed addition to the district’s northern boundary is a relatively small area, 14 acres in addition to the current 144 acres, several critical steps had to be taken to ensure the new area followed state law before adjusting the district boundaries and amending the Westside District Plan could even be considered.
+While the proposed addition to the district’s northern boundary is a relatively small area, a 14 acre addition to the current 144 acre project area, several critical steps had to be taken to ensure the new area followed state law before adjusting the district boundaries and amending the Westside District Plan could even be considered.

 CCDC hired SB Friedman, a third-party consultant, to ensure all requirements were met.
 These requirements and their findings include the following: